-Introduction and first reading of an ordinance amending Washoe County Code (WCC) Chapter 110 (Development Code) at Section 110.106.15 Regulatory Zones to repeal and replace the current description of Specific Plan Regulatory Zone; at Table 110.302.05.4 Table of Uses (Industrial Use Types) to define the limits of industrial use types in specific plan proposals; and at Division 4, Development Standards to add Article 442 Specific Plan Standards and Procedures, to provide regulations for planned development consistent with NRS 278A Planned Development.
-Set the public hearing for second reading and possible adoption of the ordinance for June 23, 2015, at 3:00 p.m.
+A public hearing for second reading and possible adoption of an ordinance amending Washoe County Code (WCC) Chapter 110 (Development Code) at Section 110.106.15 Regulatory Zones to repeal and replace the current description of Specific Plan Regulatory Zone; at Table 110.302.05.4 Table of Uses (Industrial Use Types) to define the limits of industrial use types in specific plan proposals; and at Division 4.
+Development Standards to add Article 442 Specific Plan Standards and Procedures, to provide regulations for planned development consistent with NRS 278A Planned Development.

-Washoe County Strategic Objective supported by this item: Economic development and diversification
+Washoe County Strategic Objective supported by this item: Economic development and diversification.